 - Proof of the following in the WRGP state:

 - Driver's license

 - Voter registration

-Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming
+Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, U.S. Pacific Territories and Freely Associated States, Utah, Washington and Wyoming

 NEW WICHE Members: Pacific Islands U.S. Territories: American Samoa, Northern Marianas, Guam, Marshall Islands, Federated States of Micronesia and Palau.